Bridge of Flowers News

 Bridge of Flowers is a Greenfield Recorder 2021 Franklin Favorites Winner!

 Bridge of Flowers has won "Favorite Tourist Attraction" in the Greenfield Recorder's 2021 Franklin Favorites competition.
-The 2021 Franklin Favorites will be showcased in a Special Section in the Greenfield Recorder on October 28, 2021
+The 2021 Franklin Favorites was showcased in a Special Section in the Greenfield Recorder on October 28, 2021, with the bridge featured on page 7.

 Bridge of Flowers Gardener Becomes U.S. Citizen